abrgr/abrgr.github.io/_posts/2019-04-20-computer-science-and-the-purpose-of-life.md

 ---
 published: true
+description: "Thermodynamics, Objectivism, Computer Science, and the Purpose of Life"
 ---
 ## Computer science and the purpose of life (or why the best computer scientists are Objectivists)